-A. Adjustment for CDWR Settlement
+A. Adjustment for CDWR Settlement (Included in Original Report)

 An adjustment was made for trade date December 8, 2000, in the amount of \$177,000.
-This amount was paid to the California Department of Water Resources ("CDWR") and charged to the ISO Market based on Control Area Load and Exports.
-This change represents the resolution of Good Faith Negotiations with respect to an item that was originally disputed in early 2001.
+This amount was paid to the California Department of Water Resources ("CDWR") and charged to the ISO market based on control area load and exports.
+This change represents the resolution of GFN with respect to an item that was originally disputed in early 2001.

-B. Settlement of Instructed Energy Relating to Certain OOM Transactions
+B. Settlement of Instructed Energy Relating to Certain OOM Transactions (Included in Original Report)